William C. Shiel Jr., MD, FACP, FACR

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

-- Vasculitis is a group of uncommon diseases which feature inflammation of the blood vessels.
+- Vasculitis is the designation given to a group of uncommon diseases which result in inflammation of the blood vessels.

-- Symptoms of fasculitis vary greatly and depend upon the organs affected and the severity of the disease.
+- Symptoms of vasculitis vary greatly and depend upon the organs affected and the severity of the disease.

 - Diagnosis of vasculitis can be confirmed by a biopsy of involved tissue or angiography.